+Questions about this FOA?
+Email WETO.OSW@ee.doe.gov.
 Problems with EERE eXCHANGE?
 Email EERE-eXCHANGESupport@hq.doe.gov Include FOA name and number in subject line.

-- 2. Corporate Felony Conviction and Federal Tax Liability Representations In submitting an application to this FOA, the applicant represents that: - a.
+- a.
 It is not a corporation that has been convicted of a felony criminal violation under any federal law within the preceding 24 months; and - b.
 It is not a corporation that has any unpaid federal tax liability that has been assessed, for which all judicial and administrative remedies have been exhausted or have lapsed, and that is not being paid in a timely manner pursuant to an agreement with the authority responsible for collecting the tax liability.